ds300/derivablejs/README.md

 Alas the one major problem with both of these libraries is that they require ClojureScript.
 I love love love ClojureScript but I'm not one of these extremely lucky people who get to use it at their job, so I wanted a pure JS solution.
 I imagine many others feel the same.

 So what's available in JS land?

-- The silk.co engineering team [have apparently done something similar](http://engineering.silk.co/post/80056130804/reactive-programming-in-javascript), but it doesn't seem to be publicly available.
+The silk.co engineering team [have apparently done something similar](http://engineering.silk.co/post/80056130804/reactive-programming-in-javascript), but it requires manual memory management and doesn't seem to be publicly available anyway.

-- [Knockout's Observables](http://knockoutjs.com/documentation/observables.html) + [Pure Computed Observables](http://knockoutjs.com/documentation/computed-pure.html) seem to get the job done, but are tied to Knockout itself and also unfortunately glitchy:
+More promising is [Knockout's Observables](http://knockoutjs.com/documentation/observables.html) + [Pure Computed Observables](http://knockoutjs.com/documentation/computed-pure.html) which seem to get the job done, but are tied to Knockout itself and also unfortunately glitchy:

 ```javascript
 "use strict";